Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Preliminaries

 coincides with the Antonov functional in the celebrated Antonov stability bound \cite{ant}, \cite{ant1}, \cite{bt}.
 See Theorem 1.2 in page 10 of \cite{ku}.
-We find it convenient to extends \eqref{2.22} to complex-valued functions, but note that if the initial data in \eqref{2.22} is real valued the solution remains real valued.
+We find it convenient to extend \eqref{2.22} to complex-valued functions, but note that if the initial data in \eqref{2.22} is real valued the solution remains real valued.

-We denote by $\tilde{\mathcal H}_{\rm even}$ the Hilbert space of all complex-valued measurable functions $g(x,v),$ defined on $\hat{\Omega}_0$ that are separately symmetric in $x$ and in $v,$ \beq g(-x,v)= g(x,v), \qquad g(x,-v)= g(x,v), \ene with the norm \eqref{2.24} and with the scalar product \eqref{2.25}.
+We denote by $\tilde{\mathcal H}_{\rm even}$ the Hilbert space of all complex-valued measurable functions $g(x,v),$ defined on $\hat{\Omega}_0$ that are separately symmetric in $x$ and in $v,$ \beq g(-x,v)= g(x,v), \qquad g(x,-v)= g(x,v), \ene with the norm \eqref{2.24}.

 Let us denote by $C^n_{0,{\rm o}}(\hat{\Omega}_0)$ for $n=1,\dots$ the set of all the functions in $C^n_0(\hat{\Omega}_0)$ that fulfill \eqref{2.23}.
 We have that $ \tilde{\mathcal D }$ is a closable operator from $D[\tilde{\mathcal D}]:= C^1_{0, {\rm o}}(\hat{\Omega}_0) \subset \tilde{\mathcal H}$ into $\tilde{\mathcal H}_{\rm even}.$ To prove this let us consider $ f_n \in C^1_{0,{\rm o}}(\hat{\Omega}_0)$ such that $ f_n \to 0$ strongly in $\tilde{\mathcal H}$ as $ n \to \infty$ and $ \tilde{\mathcal D} f_n \to g$ strongly in $\tilde{\mathcal H}_{\rm even}$ as $ n \to \infty$ .Then, for every $ h \in C^1_{0}(\hat{\Omega}_0)$ that satisfies \eqref{2.25b}